olincollege/night-light/docs/source/explanations/contrast_algorithm.rst

 4. **Identify Vehicle Direction**:

 .. note::
     Direction of vehicles is critical in determining the contrast level of a pedestrian observed by the driver.
-Thus, we identify the direction assuming that the vehicle always drives on the right side of the road.
+Thus, we identify the direction assuming that the vehicle always drives on the right side of the road, except for one-way streets.

 - Case 1: If the crosswalk center’s X value is greater than the street center point’s X value, we assume the vehicle is moving from `y_smaller` to `y_larger`.
     – For the `from_coord`, choose the vertex of the pedestrian edge with the smaller Y value.